Using Computers – Do’s and Don’ts

 Children have to be careful while handling the scissors.

-Glue should not be spilled all over.
+Glue should not be spilt all over.

 Cross-Curricular Connection: